 Experiencing Yosemite Falls – view from the summit of Sentinel Dome (Difficulty: 2)

 We think the summit of Sentinel Dome is the best place to see the entirety of Yosemite Falls, including its elusive Middle Cascades.

 It’s a fairly easy one-mile hike with a steep non-technical scramble (friction pitch) to make the final ascent.

 Once at the top, we could look into the ravines that would otherwise be hidden from us at other more well-known vantage points throughout Yosemite Valley and its neighboring cliffs.

 Of course, the waterfall isn’t the only reason why we’ve climbed Sentinel Dome.

-We were able to get complete 360 degree views of not only Yosemite Valley but also the granite wilderness towards the south (including shapely domes like Mt Starr King) and Tenaya Canyon with part of the Giant Stairway to the east, including the iconic Half Dome.
+From this vantage point, we could see Yosemite Valley, the granite wilderness towards the south (including shapely domes like Mt Starr King), and Tenaya Canyon (including part of the Giant Stairway to the east along with the iconic Half Dome).

 The summit was also once famous having a picturesque lone Jeffrey Pine Tree, which was a popular landmark to frame high country panoramas.